microsoft/sarif-pattern-matcher/README.md

 ## How To Contribute

-TypeScript-Handbook is accepting contributions.
+sarif-pattern-matcher is accepting contributions.
 If you've submitted a PR for an existing issue, please post a comment in the issue to avoid duplication of effort.
 See our [CONTRIBUTING](/CONTRIBUTING.md) file for more information - it also contains guidelines for how to submit a PR.

 ## License